Sherry-Tang/Data-Analysis-Using-Python/README.md

 datasource: kaggle\
 model used: xgboost<br/>

-## 2. T5 Transformer VS TextRank Algorithm
+## 2. Text Summarization - T5 Transformer VS TextRank

 ### Traditional Approach with NLTK
 Teaditianal Approach generate summarization by generating similarity matrix and ranking all sentences by texkrank algorithm, and pick top sentences